nabeel-oz/qlik-py-tools/README.md

 For more information on Qlik Server Side Extensions see [qlik-oss](https://github.com/qlik-oss/server-side-extension).

 **Disclaimer:** This project has been started by me in a personal capacity and is not supported by Qlik.

+## Note on the approach
+In this project we expose pre-defined functions that can be used in Qlik.
+Each function allows the user to define input data and the parameters to control the algorithm's output.

+While native Python script evaluation is possible as demonstrated in the [qlik-oss Python examples](https://github.com/qlik-oss/server-side-extension/blob/master/examples/python/GetStarted.md), I have disabled this functionality in this project.

+I prefer this approach for two key reasons:
+- Separation of the Python implementation from usage in Qlik: App authors in Qlik just need to be able to use the functions, and understand the algorithms at a high level.
+Any complexity such as handling missing values or scaling the data is abstracted to simple parameters passed in the Qlik expression.
+- Security: This server side extension can not be used to execute arbitrary code from Qlik.
+Users are restricted to the algorithms exposed through this SSE.
+Security can be further enhanced by running the SSE on a separate, sandboxed machine, and [securing communication with certificates](https://github.com/qlik-oss/server-side-extension/blob/master/generate_certs_guide/README.md).

 ## Pre-requisites